Economic Factors >

 The subsidiary First Commercial Bank has also signed up to official join the Equator Principles Association on December 21, 2020, becoming its 114th member bank globally.
 It also promulgated and enforced the "Operation Directions on Credit Cases Applicable to the Equator Principles" on January 6, 2021.
 In compliance with the Equator Principles, the Bank must determine the applicability of the Equator Principles based on the amount and purpose of each case before accepting financing applications from all corporates.
 For applicable cases, a dedicated "Environmental and Social Risk Project Team" would be formed by the business, review, post-loan management and other units, which are put in charge of risk classification.
 In addition, based on the "Environmental and Social Risk Assessment Report" and "Environmental and Social Monitoring Report" issued by an independent and qualified third-party institution, First Commercial Bank will conduct environmental and social risk reviews and post-loan monitoring to confirm that undertaken cases align with the guidelines of the Equator Principles.
 In doing so, we could adequately reduce potential credit risks and leverage the financial industry's influence to support sustainable development for environment and society.

-Power supply industry/joint loan for rooftop type (indoor farming) fishery and electricity symbiosis solar energy projec 3rd party institute: AECOM
+Power supply industry/syndicated loan for rooftop (indoor farming type) solar-aquaculture project 3rd party institute: WSP International

 First Commercial Bank practices responsible finance to evaluate whether enterprise borrowers fulfill their responsibilities in environmental protection, social responsibility, and ethical management as key criteria of financing.
 We continue to advocate ESG review mechanisms to credit examiners through meetings related to risk management; the three stages of reviewing applications for line of credit, commitments prior to credit allocation, and post-loan management are as follows: